 Bayard Police Department

-The Beat as a new column for you gardeners out there.
+The Beat has a column for you gardeners out there.
 The Grant County Extension Service will bring you monthly columns on gardening issues.
 The first one posted is on Winterizing your houseplants and patio plants.

-The Beat totally appreciates its readers!
+The Beat totally appreciates its readers and subscribers!